TeamChillin/.github/README.md

-# Are you so hot?
+# Are you so fire ?